tkem/cachetools/docs/index.rst

    This class discards the most recently used items first to make space when necessary.

+   .. deprecated:: 5.4

+   `MRUCache` has been deprecated due to lack of use, to reduce maintenance.
+Please choose another cache implementation that suits your needs.

 .. autoclass:: RRCache(maxsize, choice=random.choice, getsizeof=None)
    :members: choice, popitem